Internment Locations

 Released: February 1944

-In 1920, he purchased the Japanese language newspaper, the Maui Shinbun, where he served as its publisher and editor until the outbreak of World War II and the government's shuttering of Japanese news publications.
+In 1920, he purchased the Japanese language newspaper, the Maui Shinbun, and served as its publisher and editor until the outbreak of World War II and the government's shuttering of Japanese news publications.

 Yasui's two sons, Yoji Yasui and Rikushi Ricki Yasui, both served in the U.S. Army during the war.
 Yoji Yasui was a sergeant with the 100th Infantry Battalion.
 He was killed in action in Italy in December 1943.
 Ricki Yasui was inducted into the army in early 1941, while a college student in California.
 He volunteered for a paratrooper unit out of Camp Savage, Minnesota, and was wounded in Holland in 1944.